Right is a wonderful thing; that creeps up on me in everything I read about it, and it never lets go ... Adio, pale and as always

-The book included a family tree, in which the personal register of all Wiardas was divided into bite-sized chapters - Branches / Sipping - and the elders of the branch / Sippenäl tests made their entrance.
+The book included a family tree, in which the personal register of all Wiarda’s was divided into functional chapters - Branches / Sipping - and the elders of the Branch head/ Sippenältesten made their entrance.

-The rest is history: the book was published in 1969 to celebrate the 600th anniversary of the gender in Leeuwarden.
+The rest is history: the book was published in 1969 in Leeuwarden at the celebration of the 600th anniversary of the family.

 Back to the actual topic.

-The professional day since 1946 often started with a bicycle ride from the house in Helpman, then a suburb of Groningen, to the building of the University of Groningen on the Academieplein in the center of the city, where the lecture halls were.
+The professional day since 1946 often started with a bicycle ride from the house in Helpman, then uptown Groningen, to the building of the University in the centre of the city, where the lecture halls were situated.

 Given the broad teaching task - Civil Law, Commercial Law International Private Law and, later, Civil Procedural Law - giving lectures was a regular activity:

 Because Wiarda was often carried away by his own eloquence, his students sometimes did not know which of the many subjects they had been listening to [F]